Produce, Mix & Master

 Will you record our band?: I’m not set up for recording.
 It is best that you find a Studio and an Engineer you like and do your tracking there.
-I may be able to help there as I have a network of studio owners around the work I talk with.
+I may be able to help as I have a network of studio owners around the work I talk with.
 If you want me in the session then I will come along.
-Be sure you get good performances and they deliver you Audio Stems.
+Be sure you get good performances and they deliver you Audio Stems ready for mixing.

 My Bass player says the guy at the local Studio will Produce & Mix our record for the same price as the recording?: Ok, great, do that then.
 Oh hang on, just before you do that, have you noticed that every professional record out there has a Producer credit on the back that is separate from the Engineer credit?
 Wonder why.
 I’m sure he is a great bloke and means well but an Engineer is an Engineer (sure some become great Producers) and he is there to record your performances.
 If he isn’t checking your work before a single note is put on tape (well hard drive really) and having strategy discussions then he is not producing anything.
 Recording is only part of the process of creating a record.